geceba/PDF-Merger/README.md

-A modern, fast, and lightweight desktop utility to merge PDF files, built with Python and CustomTkinter.
-Avoid slow online tools or privacy-leaking websites; merge your documents locally with an intuitive and elegant interface.
+A powerful and minimalist desktop utility for surgical PDF manipulation.
+Designed for speed, precision, and total user privacy.
+Avoid slow online tools or privacy-leaking websites.

 ## ✨ Features

+Real-Time Visualizer: Instant thumbnail generation for every page of the selected PDF.

+Page Reordering: Change the internal sequence of pages within a file with a single click.

+Selective Exclusion: Mark specific pages to be skipped during the merging process with a dedicated "Delete" mode (visualized in red).

+Persistent Memory: Your custom order and excluded pages are saved automatically, even when switching between different files in your list.

+Smart Controls: Intuitive movement arrows that hide automatically when a page is at the start/end of a list or marked for exclusion.

-Drag & Drop: Drop your PDF files directly into the application.
+Drag & Drop: Drop your PDF files directly into the application to get started.

-List Management: Add files, remove individual items via a dedicated "X" button, or clear the entire list.

-Custom Ordering: Move files up or down to set the exact merging sequence.
+Global Sequence: Easily set the primary merging order by moving files up or down in the sidebar.

-Modern UI: Native Dark Mode with a minimalist design powered by CustomTkinter.
+List Control: Individual "X" buttons for quick removal and a "Clear All" option for fresh starts.

 Safe & Private: All processing happens locally on your machine; your files never leave your computer.